Tenancy Management Policy

 Flats

-Customers are limited to a small/medium sized dog or a single cat in a flats.
+Customers are limited to a small/medium sized dog or a single cat in a flat.

-Any request will be considered on its own merits and where appropriate, in consultation with any other tenants who may be affected.
+Any request will be considered on its own merit.

 Roles and Responsibilities